 Converse, Inc. v.
 Skechers U.S.A., Inc. - On October 14, 2014, Converse filed an action against our company in the United States District Court for the Eastern District of New York, Brooklyn Division, Case 1:14-cv-05977-DLI-MDG, alleging trademark infringement, false designation of origin, unfair competition, trademark dilution and deceptive practices arising out of our alleged use of certain design elements on footwear.
 The complaint seeks, among other things, injunctive relief, profits, actual damages, enhanced damages, punitive damages, costs and attorneys' fees.
 On October 14, 2014, Converse also filed a complaint naming 27 respondents including our company with the U.S. International Trade Commission (the "ITC" or "Commission"), Federal Register Doc.
 2014-24890, alleging violations of federal law in the importation into and the sale within the United States of certain footwear.
 Converse has requested that the Commission issue a general exclusion order, or in the alternative a limited exclusion order, and cease and desist orders.
 On December 8, 2014, the District Court stayed the proceedings before it.
 On December 19, 2014, Skechers responded to the ITC complaint, denying the material allegations and asserting affirmative defenses.
 A trial before an administrative law judge of the ITC was held in August 2015.
-On November 15, 2015, the ITC judge issued his interim decision finding that certain discontinued products (Daddy'\$ Money and HyDee HyTops) infringed on Converse's intellectual property, but that other, still active product lines (Twinkle Toes and Bobs Utopia) did not.
+On November 15, 2015, the ITC judge issued his Initial Determination finding that certain discontinued products (Daddy'\$ Money and HyDee HyTops) infringed on Converse's intellectual property, but that other, still active product lines (Twinkle Toes and Bobs Utopia) did not.
 On February 3, 2016, the ITC decided that it would review in part certain matters that were decided by the ITC judge.
-On June 28, 2016, the full ITC issued a ruling affirming that Skechers Twinkle Toes and Bobs canvas shoes do not infringe Converse's Chuck Taylor Midsole Trademark and affirming that Converse's common law trademark was invalid.
+On June 28, 2016, the full ITC issued its Final Determination affirming that Skechers Twinkle Toes and Bobs canvas shoes do not infringe Converse's Midsole Trademark and affirming that Converse's common law trademark was invalid.
 The full ITC also invalidated Converse's registered trademark.
-Converse appealed this decision to the United States Court of Appeals for the Federal Circuit.
+Converse appealed the Commission's invalidity decisions to the United States Court of Appeals for the Federal Circuit.
 On January 27, 2017, Converse filed its appellate brief but did not contest the portion of the decision that held that Skechers Twinkle Toes and Bobs canvas shoes do not infringe.
 On June 26, 2017, we filed our responsive brief, on February 8, 2018 the court heard oral argument, and on June 7, 2018 the Court requested supplemental briefing on certain issues.
-On October 30, 2018, the United States Court of Appeals for the Federal Circuit vacated the ITC's ruling and remanded the matter back to the ITC for further proceedings.
+On October 30, 2018, the United States Court of Appeals for the Federal Circuit vacated portions of the ITC's ruling and remanded the matter back to the ITC for further proceedings.
+Although Converse did not appeal the Commission's non-infringement findings for Skechers Twinkle Toes and Bobs shoes, Converse has asked the Commission to reconsider its previous non-infringement findings.
+The parties are currently briefing all of the issues remanded by the Federal Circuit as well as the non-infringement findings that Converse failed to appeal to the Federal Circuit and, subject to change, expect an Initial Determination by October 9, 2019 and a Final Determination by January 9, 2020.
 While it is too early to predict the outcome of these legal proceedings or whether an adverse result in either or both of them would have a material adverse impact on our operations or financial position, we believe we have meritorious defenses and intend to defend these legal matters vigorously.